cube3power/atsd/integration/spss/modeler/README.md

   ![](images/modeler_4.png)

 - Choose ATSD ODBC as the data source.
-If there are no data sources visibile - create an ODBC-bridged connection to ATSD as described [here](../../odbc/README.md#configure-odbc-data-source) and click **Refresh**
+If there are no data sources visible - create an ODBC-bridged connection to ATSD as described [here](../../odbc/README.md#configure-odbc-data-source) and click **Refresh**

   ![](images/modeler_5.png)